flame/blis/README.md

 our [Hardware Support wiki](https://github.com/flame/blis/wiki/HardwareSupport) for a full list of optimized kernels.

-Generally speaking, we **highly recommend** building from source whenever possible using the latest git clone.
-(Tarballs of each tagged release are also available, but are not preferred since they are more difficult to upgrade than using a git clone.)
-If you prefer (or need) binary RPMs, please check out Dave Love's packages at [Fedora Copr](https://copr.fedorainfracloud.org/coprs/loveshack/blis/).

 We also provide wikis on the following topics, which will likely be of interest to more advanced users and developers:
  * [Configurations](https://github.com/flame/blis/wiki/ConfigurationHowTo).